The GPU Phase Folding and Deep Learning Method for Detecting Exoplanet Transits: Comparison

 Next, we analyze the capability of the two methods to detect exoplanet signals in light curves.
 We posit that the underlying mechanisms that GPFC employs makes it a more powerful detection system because (1) our model evaluates light curves with a deep neural network, which, if trained properly, has the capability for stronger spatial awareness in recognizing transit-like signals than a least-squares approach, and (2) our neural network is trained on a trapezoidal model with white noise, which is a closer representation of a true transit shape than a box-car function.

 To assess the efficacy of the GPFC approach relative to the BLS method, we evaluate their capabilities to distinguish between true and false signals that we simulated across a range of SNRs.
-For BLS, this capability is reflected by the distinction in the $SDE$ scores assigned to positive vs. negative light curves; for GPFC, it is represented by the disparity in maximum model scores between positive and negative light curves.
-For each method, by selecting various thresholds to demarcate positive from negative predictions, we can construt a Receiving Operating Characteristic (ROC) curve.
-The more powerful a given classifier is, the more its ROC curve will be higher and toward the left (Fig. \ref{fig:roc-bls-vs-cnn}), delineating a larger true positive rate and lower false positive rate across different cutoffs.
+For BLS, this capability is reflected by the distinction in the $SDE$ scores assigned to \rt{transit vs. non-transit} light curves; for GPFC, it is represented by the disparity in maximum model scores between \rt{transit and non-transit} light curves.
+For each method, by selecting various thresholds to demarcate \rt{transit from non-transit} predictions, we can construct a Receiving Operating Characteristic (ROC) curve.
+The more powerful a given classifier is, the more its ROC curve will be higher and toward the left (Fig. \ref{fig:roc-bls-vs-cnn}), denoting a larger true positive rate and lower false positive rate across different cutoffs.
 Thus, we can use the area under the curve (AUC) of the ROC as an overall representation of how accurately a model distinguishes true and false signals.
 Fig.~\ref{fig:accuracy-auc-cnn-vs-bls} illustrates that the AUC of GPFC, which is employed with 100,000 trial periods, outperforms that of BLS, demonstrating that GPFC is a stronger general classifier of transit signals than BLS.
-The precison-recall results in Fig.~\ref{fig:precision-recall} similarly show that GPFC exhibits higher performance ability in the tradeoff between true positive rate and false positive rate.
+The precision-recall results in Fig.~\ref{fig:precision-recall} similarly show that GPFC exhibits higher performance ability in the tradeoff between true positive rate and false positive rate.

 While AUC represents overall ability to distinguish across the true positive rate vs. false positive rate tradeoff, in practical research it is often the case that either the true positive rate or the false positive rate is given prioritized importance as a result corresponding to the specific use-case.
 Therefore, we illustrate a second comparison between GPFC and BLS in Fig.~\ref{fig:accuracy_over_snr_tpr_fpr}, splitting off these two types of situations.
 When the false positive rate is prioritized (10\% FPR), the resulting true positive rate is shown in the top panel of Fig.~\ref{fig:accuracy_over_snr_tpr_fpr}, whereas when the true positive rate is prioritized (90\% TPR), the resulting false positive rate is shown in the bottom panel of Fig.~\ref{fig:accuracy_over_snr_tpr_fpr}.
 GPFC shows a distinct advantage over BLS in both metrics: the true positive rate at 10\% false positive rate, and the false positive rate at 90\% true positive rate.